celo-org/docs/blog/04-03-2023-interact-with-smart-contract-on-celo-using-ethersjs/interact-with-smart-contract-on-celo-using-ethersjs.md

   }
 ```

-- With `increaseCheque()`, the owner can increase the value of the of an already drawn cheque with `amount` parsed as an argument.
+- With `increaseCheque()`, the owner can increase the value of a drawn cheque with `amount` parsed as an argument.

 ```ts
    async function increaseCheque(amount: string, msgValue: string) {